-HPD works to ensure that the City's investment in affordable housing goes toward buildings that achieve deeper affordability through sustainable practices.
+HPD works to ensure that the City's investment in affordable housing goes toward building and preserving energy efficient, sustainable, and resilient buildings.
 Following a citywide vision for a more sustainable future, HPD ensures that the benefits of increased housing quality and lower utility costs improve the lives of affordable housing residents in New York City.

 Enterprise Green Communities Criteria (EGCC): The EGCC constitute the only comprehensive green building framework designed for affordable housing.